ros-navigation/docs.nav2.org/docs/getting_started/quickstart/quickstart.md

 # Quickstart { #quickstart }

 This document will take you through the process of installing the Nav2 binaries and navigating a simulated Turtlebot 3 in the Gazebo simulator.

-!!! note

-    See the [Build and Install][build-and-install] for other situations such as building from source or working with other types of robots.
+See the [Build and Install][build-and-install] for instructions how to build Nav2 from source.

 !!! warning